yukaitung/lgdxrobot-docs/content/lgdxrobot2/_index.md

 ---
 title: LGDXRobot2
-description: A flexible DIY Mecanum wheel chassis designed to inspire your enthusiasm on robotics.
+description: A flexible DIY Mecanum wheel mobile robot designed to inspire your enthusiasm on robotics.
 homepage: https://lgdxrobot.bristolgram.uk/lgdxrobot2/
 weight: 1
 ---

-LGDXRobot2 is a DIY Mecanum wheel chassis designed for building ROS 2 robots using low-cost hardware.
-It offers complete freedom to customise hardware specifications and aims to inspire your enthusiasm on robotics.
+LGDXRobot2 is a DIY Mecanum wheel mobile robot designed for building ROS 2-based robots using low-cost hardware with decent performance.
+It offers the freedom to customise hardware specifications and aims to inspire your enthusiasm for robotics.
 It also integrates seamlessly with the [LGDXRobot Cloud](https://lgdxrobot.bristolgram.uk/cloud/).

 LGDXRobot2 is not designed for beginners and requires some knowledge of robotics.
 {.alert .alert-info}